Samurai Tea Ceremony, Joan is The Best Teahouse to Visit

 Nagamasu Served Nobunaga, Hideyoshi, and Ieyasu

 After Nobunaga’s death, Nagamasu served Nobukatsu (Nobunaga’s second son).
 In the meantime, the struggle for supremacy over Nobunaga began.
-The Battle of Komaki-Nagakute broke out between Hideyoshi and Nobunaga’s allied partner, Tokugawa Ieyasu (1543-1616, 徳川家康), on whom Nobukatsu relied.
-Nagamasu demonstrated his negotiating skills and concluded a peace agreement between them as a retainer of Hideyoshi.
+The Battle of Komaki and Nagakute broke out between Hideyoshi and Nobunaga’s allied partner, Tokugawa Ieyasu (1543-1616, 徳川家康), on whom Nobukatsu relied.
+Nagamasu demonstrated his negotiating skills and concluded a peace agreement between them.
 Later, after Hideyoshi's death, he served Tokugawa Ieyasu.
 Raised by his charismatic brother, Nobunaga, Nagamasu served Hideyoshi and Ieyasu without flattery.
 This is his greatness.
 As the younger brother of Nobunaga, who sought to unify the nation, and as the legitimate son of Nobuhide, the father who reunited the divided Oda family, he may have had a mindset that surpassed that of many samurai.

 Relations of Nagamasu among Oda, Toyotomi, and Tokugawa clans